ankane/searchkick/README.md

 ![Autocomplete](https://raw.githubusercontent.com/ankane/searchkick/gh-pages/autocomplete.png)

+Before getting started, a few good things to know:

+1. If users are mostly typing general categories (like `cereal` rather than product names), check out [Autosuggest](https://github.com/ankane/autosuggest).
-**Note:** If you only have a few thousand records, don’t use Searchkick for autocomplete.
+2. If you only have a few thousand records, don’t use Searchkick for autocomplete.
 It’s *much* faster to load all records into JavaScript and autocomplete there (eliminates network requests).

+If the above situations don’t apply, let’s continue.
 First, specify which fields use this feature.
 This is necessary since autocomplete can increase the index size significantly, but don’t worry - this gives you blazing faster queries.

 ```ruby
 class Book < ActiveRecord::Base